ShawxingKwok/ITWorks/content/docs/multiplatform/mvb/android/_index.md

 {{< codeImg mvbScope.png >}}

 ## Format
-Take the example of simulating the stopwatch page in the IOS clock with concise code.
+Take an example of simulating the stopwatch page in the IOS clock with concise code below.

 <video height="400" controls>
   <source src="stopwatch.mov" type="video/mp4">